 This award was created for the empowerment of women who are dedicated to promoting and disseminating Olympic wrestling seeking gender equality in this sport.

 Every year, the "UWW Women and Sport Award" is awarded to a woman, an organization that has made notable contributions to the development of women's wrestling worldwide.

-This prize is endorsed by the UWW Commission for Women and Sports and has a cash prize of 10,000 American $, which would be about € 9,158.10
+This award is endorsed by the UWW Commission for Women and Sports and has a cash prize of 10,000 American $ which would be around € 9,158.10

 This year has fallen to the Spanish Teresa Méndez that as a fighter she had an enviable record: